muchyesdawg/notes/pages/chemFundamentals.md

 			- protons define the element but neutrons define its variant
 			- atoms with different amount of protons are different elements
 			- atoms with the same amount of protons but different amount of neutrons are the same element but different isotopes
 				- isotopes are atoms that are the same elements but vary in neutrons
+				- isotopes can be chemically identical but very different
+					- example:
+						- carbon-12 and carbon-14 are isotopes of carbon
+						- carbo
 	- have electrons
-		- exist in an orbital(the spdf subshells)
+		- exist in an orbital(the spdf subshells) collapsed:: true
-			- atoms (normally) have the same amount electrons as there are protons
+			- atoms (normally) have the same amount electrons as there are protons collapsed:: true
-				- if number of protons and electrons aren't equal, the atoms becomes an ion
+				- if number of protons and electrons aren't equal, the atoms becomes an ion collapsed:: true
-					- a cation is when there are less electrons than protons
+					- a cation is when there are less electrons than protons collapsed:: true
-						- since protons are positively charged, the
+						- since protons are positively charged, the protons overpower the electrons and the atom becomes positively charged(becomes a cation)
+					- an anion is when there are more electrons than protons collapsed:: true
+						- since electrons are negatively charged charged, the electrons overpower the protons and the atom becomes negatively charged(becomes a anion)
+		- are used for bonding
+		-
 - bonds
 	-